quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Note that some source ports are assumed to be reflection attack vectors by some servers; see {{Section 8.1 of I-D.ietf-quic-applicability}}.
-As a result, NAT rebinding to these source ports can result in that traffic being blocked.
+As a result, NAT binding to these source ports can result in that traffic being blocked.

 ## DDoS Detection and Mitigation {#sec-ddos-dec}